 A majority of consumers say they’ve stopped doing business with brands that neglect them.
 If you want to see to it that customers never fall through the cracks, a good, cost-effective customer relationship management (CRM) system can help.

 Customer loyalty is critical to your organization’s long-term success.
-A good CRM system is imperative to successful marketing campaigns, sales cycles, and brand identity, no matter what size your business.
+Therefore, it's important to know how to choose a CRM because a good CRM system is imperative to successful marketing campaigns, sales cycles, and brand identity, no matter what size your business.

 According to Gartner, CRM is the fastest-growing enterprise application software category, with global spending on it expected to reach nearly $115 billion by 2027.
 Though CRMs have historically been used as sales and marketing tools, there’s recently been an increase in using them for customer service and support, as brands look to provide the holistic relationships today’s customers demand.